-The CCF contains six domains, and within each domain, there are a number of competencies.
+The CCF being used for this placement contains six domains, and within each domain, there are a number of competencies.
 A number of behavioural statements are given for each competency to demonstrate how individual pharmacists who have that competency behave in practice.